Prescription for pharmacist: A change in dosage

 Figures from the National Association of Chain Drug Stores support George's observation.
 About 3 billion prescriptions were filled in 1998, up from 2 billion in 1992.
 This number is expected to reach 4 billion by 2005.

 There are several reasons for the increased demand for prescriptions, including the health needs of an aging population, the availability of new drugs, and the steady increase of co-pay insurance programs.

 These changes, along with the rise of chain drug stores, have caused a national shortage of practicing pharmacists.
 Educators say a change in the practice of pharmacy, rather than an increase in the number of retail pharmacists, is the way to respond to the shortage.

 "As a whole, universities cannot dramatically increase the number of graduates in the field of pharmacy.
 This is because the educational and physical facilities needed to teach a certified pharmacist just aren't susceptible to rapid change," says Charles O. Rutledge, dean of Purdue's Schools of Pharmacy, Nursing and Health Sciences.
-"At Purdue, we graduate between 150 and 200 certified pharmacists each year, and we have one of the largest programs in the country."

 Although the number of practicing pharmacists is not expected to grow to meet the demand, there are several ways to lessen the demands on the typical pharmacist.